pixielabs/handbook/01-working-at-pixie-labs/07-security.md

 - Never, except with prior approval, pull down a production database on to your own machine.
 - Always enable 2FA if it is available.
 Store the OTP in 1Password.
+- Regularly (once a month) check permissions across key accounts e.g. Google, calendars, third-party applications (e.g. oAuth apps).
+Build up a list of accounts that you need to check this for.
+This is good practice for personal accounts (e.g. social media) too.

 ## Passwords
 - You must use [1Password](https://1password.com/) for Pixie Labs-related